-Supplier Contract Exclusions: Do your contract terms apply everywhere?
-In the travel industry, there are many alliances and franchise-based business models.
-Ask your travel suppliers for exclusion lists.
-Then evaluate how many transactions will occur in select locations.
+Supplier contract exclusions: Where possible, ensure that your contract terms apply across the board.
+In the travel industry, there are core alliances and franchise-based business models.
+Ask your travel suppliers for exclusion lists and then evaluate how many transactions will occur in select locations.
 It’s also important to ask how the contract will be honored throughout the relationship.

-Bleisure Travel Policy: With the rise of the bleisure travel trend, it’s a good time to evaluate how bleisure fits into your travel policy.
-The first step is to determine how many of your travelers are extending their business trips for leisure and how often.
+With this in mind, it’s a good time to evaluate how the bleisure segment is affected by policy.
+The first step is to determine how many employees are extending their business trips and how often.
 Here are a few questions to help gauge how bleisure impacts your travel program:

 - What expenses are covered?

 - How are employees indicating their business expenses vs. leisure expenses?

 - How can employees use your negotiated programs for leisure?